naorbarzilay/HTML/README.md

 # HTML-PHP

-Little project that i built in HTML&PHP course
+Small project that I built in HTML&PHP course